Poornima-kaddipudi/Poornima-kaddipudi/README.md

 # 💫 About Me:
-i am a btech student and passionate ai enthusiast
+" I’m a CSE (AI/ML) undergrad passionate about Deep Learning, Computer Vision "

 ## 🌐 Socials: